Make business planning part of your success

 2. Make planning fun and collaborative

 Collaborative planning is a great way to check how the business is performing.
-You can uncover roadblocks, gaps and areas for improvement, and also identify what’s working.
+You can uncover roadblocks, knowledge gaps, areas for improvement and what’s working well in the business.

 Don’t be afraid to encourage creative thinking and involve all staff members across your business.
 It will make them feel appreciated and they may see opportunities that you don’t.

-You never know where the next great idea might come from, whether that’s a small improvement to processes, or a new product to expand your line.
+You never know where the next great idea might come from.
+Whether that’s a small improvement to processes, or a new product or service to expand your business offering.

 3. Set achievable goals